vnklaimis/FantasyNight-docs/rules/roleplay.rst

 Character Kills
 ---------------
 A character kill is when your character is permanently killed and the ability to access that character is disabled via script function.
 They serve as a means of permanently ending a character's life and their story.
+Character kills should not be taken lightly.
+Remember, a majority of situations can be dealt with before resorting to a character kill by beating, player kill, etc.

 **Example**

-  John Smith over time due to his addictive personality accumulated gambling debt from a local underground poker facility.
+  John Smith over time due to his addictive personality accumulated gambling debt from a local underground poker establishment.
 Weeks pass     and John Smith fails to make consistent payments on the gambling debt, totaling $50,000.
 He is threatened and beat up but continues     failing to pay his debt.
 The poker facility manager and crime boss decides to kill John Smith as retribution for not paying back the     money and to send a message to the other people that owe him money that they should pay in a timely manner.

-  $50,000 is a substantial amount of money.
+  A sum of $50,000 is a substantial amount of money.
 If a smaller amount is owed, say, $10,000, a severe beating may be in order and perhaps the   crime boss' goons break into his house and steal stuff from him to get some payment and a loan would never be given to John Smith       again because $10,000 would likely not warrant something as severe as murder.

 An `application <https://forums.owlgaming.net/forms/20-general-administration-character-kill-appeal-ooc/>`_ is necessary to character kill someone due to the severity of it.
 If your character kill application is sensitive, you may send make a `private <https://forums.owlgaming.net/forms/8-senior-administration-private-character-kill-application-ooc/>`_ request which is sent to our senior administrators.
 Private character kills may be sent to upper administration members as well for the most privacy.
 Additionally, character kills may be accepted in game by a single administrator for situations where you require a quick response where you otherwise could not wait for an application.

-In order for a character kill to be valid, the character being killed must be killed script wise.
+In order for a character kill to be valid, the character being killed should generally be killed script wise.
 There are a few types of exceptions to this.
 If for example someone's foot is exposed and it is shot over and over and they die script wise, they would not necessarily realistically die.
 Thus, if they received reasonable medical treatment before they bled out, they'd survive and lose their foot.
-On the other hand, if that person hadn't received prompt medical attention, they would bleed out and die, warranting a character kill.
+On the other hand, if that person hadn't received prompt medical attention, they would bleed out and die, warranting a character kill even if they hadn't died scriptwise.
 Another example of this would be if someone is run over by a vehicle.
 With the game physics, they may not lose very much health, but in reality, they would very easily be killed at a high speed impact.

 Character Kill Scenarios
 ^^^^^^^^^^^^^^^^^^^^^^^^
-A character kill scenarios is exactly as it sounds, a scenario of serious roleplay where character kills are issued to characters that die.
+A character kill scenario is exactly as it sounds, a scenario of serious roleplay where character kills are issued to characters that die.
 These are common in roleplay events and large or serious situations.

 In order for a character kill scenario to be valid, there must be proof.
 An administrator must witness the situation or there must be roleplay logs, a video, credible eye witnesses or comprehensive screen shots then shown to the handling administrator.
 Character kill scenarios may happen at any time an administrator deems necessary, thus, players should always be realistic and careful as they would in real life.